dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Be crazy.
-Be stupid.
-Be silly.
-Be weird.
-Be whatever.
-Because life is too short to be anything but happy.**
+**Yesterday is not ours to recover, but tomorrow is ours to win or lose.**

-Anonymous
+Lyndon B. Johnson